-BUL 2112 Business Law II, 3 semester hours, 45 lec.
-[Fall, Spring, Summer] Course content explores laws relative to Negotiable Instruments, Agency, Partnerships, (includes study of Uniform Partnership Act), Corporation Law, Creditors Rights, Consumer Protection and Insurance.
-Based on Uniform Commerical Code.
-CAP 1102 Basic Programming for the Teacher, 1 semester hour, 15 lec.
-[Offered as neededl A comprehensive coverage of the BASIC Programming Language with emphasis on different uses of the computer as a teaching aid.
-CAP 1120 Programming Skills, 1 semester hour, 20 lec.
+A comprehensive coverage of the BASIC Programming Language with emphasis on different uses of the computer as a teaching aid.

+- CAP 1120 Programming Skills, 1 semester hour, 20 lec.
 [Offered as needed] A workshop that involves applications in advanced programming (uses of BASIC and PASCAL) through graphics and telecommunication processes for the classroom teacher.
-Prerequisite: Computer Application Skills Workshop or prior experience with microcomputers in education.
-CAP 1121 Education Software Workshop, 1 semester hour, 20 lec.
-[Offered as needed] A workshop to assess software for computer assisted instruction and computer managed instruction applications and determining effective strategies of integrating software into school curriculum.
+Prerequisite: Computer Application Skills Workshop or prior experience with microcomputers in education. - CAP 1121 Education Software Workshop, 1 semester hour, 20 lec.
+[Offered as needed]

+A workshop to assess software for computer assisted instruction and computer managed instruction applications and determining effective strategies of integrating software into school curriculum.
 Prerequisite: Programming Skills Workshop.

-CCJ 1000 Introduction to Criminology, 3 semester hours, 45 lec.
-[Spring] A study of the nature and causes of crime and delinquency; the development of delinquent and criminal behavior; specific behavioral problems of addicts. compulsive and habitual offenders and juvenile offenders.
-CCJ 1020 Introduction to Criminal Justice, 3 semester hours, 45 lec.
+- CCJ 1000 Introduction to Criminology, 3 semester hours, 45 lec.
+[Spring]

+A study of the nature and causes of crime and delinquency; the development of delinquent and criminal behavior; specific behavioral problems of addicts, compulsive and habitual offenders and juvenile offenders. - CCJ 1020 Introduction to Criminal Justice, 3 semester hours, 45 lec.
 [Fall, Spring] An introduction to the philosophical and historical background of law enforcement and the administration of criminal justice.
 Organization and jurisdiction of local, state, and federal law enforcement agencies.
 Court and Criminal procedures.
-Career opportunities in Criminal Justice field.
-CCJ 1121 Crime Prevention, 3 semester hours, 45 lec.
+Career opportunities in Criminal Justice field. - CCJ 1121 Crime Prevention, 3 semester hours, 45 lec.
 [Offered as needed] A course in crime prevention as it exists today in America.
-Study includes residential, personal and commericial crime prevention and it includes crime prevention resources, crime analysis and current legal implications.
-Designed primarily for in-service law enforcement officers but will not be limited to such personnel.
-CCJ 1192 Crisis Intervention, 3 semester hours, 45 lec.
-[Offered as needed] A study of the nature and causes of human stress in crisis situations involving criminal justice practitioners to include law enforcement, judicial and correctional personnel: definitions, recognition and assessment, general calming techniques, intervention: safety, abnormal behavior and suicide, role playing, causes of psychological and physiological stress agents inherent in the duties of criminal justice practioners and countermeasures to anxiety and stress reduction.
+Study includes residential, personal and commercial crime prevention and it includes crime prevention resources, crime analysis and current legal implications.
+Designed primarily for in-service law enforcement officers but will not be limited to such personnel. - CCJ 1192 Crisis Intervention, 3 semester hours, 45 lec.
+[Offered as needed]

+A study of the nature and causes of human stress in crisis situations involving criminal justice practitioners to include law enforcement, judicial and correctional personnel: definitions, recognition and assessment, general calming techniques, intervention; safety, abnormal behavior and suicide, role playing, causes of psychological and physiological stress agents inherent in the duties of criminal justice practioners and countermeasures to anxiety and stress reduction.
 Permission of the instructor needed.

 - CCJ 1210 Criminal Law, 3 semester hours, 45 lec.
 [Fall, Spring, Summer] Fundamentals of Criminal Law to include historical background and development, jurisdiction, the criminal act and responsibility.
 Classification and analysis of Florida statutes. - CCJ 1270 Criminal Procedure, 3 semester hours, 45 lec.
 [Fall, Spring, Summer] Fundamentals of constitutional, criminal and civil law.
 Principles, duties and mechanics of criminal procedures in Florida as applied to arrest, search, seizure, and court processing.
-A functional analysis of the rules of evidence in court procedures. - CCJ 1310 Discipline and Special Confinement Techniques.
-3 semester hours, 45 lec.
-[Offered as needed]
+A functional analysis of the rules of evidence in court procedures. - CCJ 1400 Police Organization and Administration, 3 semester hours, 45 lec.
+[Offered as neededl Principles of organization and administration in law enforcement; fundamentals of police planning: budget analysis, recruitment, training, and assignments; disciplinary problems and methods of control; cooperation with other agencies; public relations; records and inspection.